Geometric Multi-color Message Passing Graph Neural Networks for Blood-brain Barrier Permeability Prediction: Methodology

 \subsection{Weighted Colored Subgraph Representation}

 In this work, we first represent molecules through weighted colored subgraphs (WCS) to capture the geometric and chemical properties critical for accurately predicting molecular interactions and permeability.
 To this end, we model the molecule of interest via a molecular graph $\mathcal{G(V,E)}$, where vertices $\mathcal{V}$ denote the atoms, colored by their atom types.
 Edges $\mathcal{E}$ represent the non-covalent interactions between atoms.
-For a given molecular dataset, we collect a set $\mathcal{C}$ containing all the distinct atom types, we denote $\mathcal{C}_k$ as a $k^{\text{th}}$ atom type in $\mathcal{C}$.
-In the current BBBP datasets, we consider 12 atom types, including C, H, O, N, P, Cl, F, Br, S, Si, I, and X, where X represents all other atom types.
-Thus, $C_1=\text{C}$, $C_2=\text{H}$, and so on.
+For a given molecular dataset, we collect a set $\mathcal{C}$ containing all the distinct atom types.
+We denote $\mathcal{C}_k$ as a $k^{\text{th}}$ atom type in $\mathcal{C}$.
 Formally, vertices $\mathcal{V}$ can be expressed as:

 where $\mathbf{r}_i$ and $\alpha_i$ are the 3D coordinate and atom type for the $i^{\text{th}}$ atom, respectively.
 We define edge $\mathcal{E}$ using a weighted function $\Phi$, typically selected as a generalized exponential or Lorentz function \cite{nguyen2017rigidity}, which captures the decay of interaction strength as interatomic distances increase: